-The Alamo and Texas Independence for Kids
+Western Expansion for Kids - The Alamo and Texas Independence from Mexico

-What is the Alamo?
-The Alamo is located in San Antonio, Texas.
+For Kids: What is the Alamo?
+The Alamo is a real place.
+It is located in San Antonio, Texas.
 Today, San Antonio is a modern, beautiful city.
 But a long time ago, San Antonio was once part of the Spanish Territory of Mexico in the New World.
 The Alamo is the ruin of an old Spanish mission.
 Spanish missions were churches and the homes of Catholic priests.
 It was the hope of these priests that they could convert the native tribes to the Catholic religion.
 They used the missions as centers of education.
 Spanish missions were built all over the Spanish Territory of Mexico.
 Some missions flourished.
 Others were abandoned or converted to forts.
 The Alamo was once a mission, then a fort, and today is one of the top tourist attractions in the State of Texas.
 In fact, it is one of the top tourist attractions in the United States.
 So what is so important about the Alamo that 2.5 million people visit this ruin each year?

 1820, The Spanish Territory of Mexico: By 1820, the Spanish Territory of Mexico included a massive amount of land.
 Mexico spread south to include Central America, north to the Oregon border, and west to the Pacific Ocean.
 It also included a huge chunk of Texas.

 1821, Mexico Independence: When Mexico won its independence from Spain, the Mexican people created a new government.
 They adopted a constitution, similar to the U.S. Constitution.
 This constitution included the right of the people to elect members of government and the right of the Mexican states to govern themselves.
 One of those states was the Mexican State of Texas.
 (Today, there are 32 states in Mexico.)